Featured image: A dog is being treated with a flea and tick powder (CDC Public Health Image Library)

 What can TCVP do to humans?

-TCVP disrupts the human nervous system – the collection of nerves and fibers that send messages from the brain to the rest of the body (Figure 2)– by blocking an essential enzyme.
+TCVP disrupts the human nervous system – the collection of nerves and fibers that send messages from the brain to the rest of the body (see figure)– by blocking an essential enzyme.
 If not treated on time this can lead to long-term damage or death.
 However, as the dose decides the poison, it is important to know if humans could get exposed to TCVP in doses or concentrations that are high enough to cause them harm.

 How much TCVP causes harm to humans?